 A: Parents, family members and care givers are welcome to visit our office to learn more about specific programming offered, to discuss college financing options, compare financial aid packages and receive assistance with any other college-related step.
 Call 740-670-7424 to make an appointment.

 Q: Can I get help with my FAFSA?

 A: Yes!
 Call the office at 740-670-7424 or stop by to make an appointment for individual assistance with completing the FAFSA form.
 We also offer after school and evening Complete Your FAFSA workshops.
 See calendar for dates of this year's workshops.

 A: Last Dollar Grants are need-based scholarships provided by our program to eligible students.
 These grants are based on unmet need and do not need to be paid back.
 However, recipients are expected to volunteer several hours each year to the program.

 Q: How do students qualify for Last Dollar Grants?

 A: All Newark High School seniors are highly encouraged to apply for this need-based grant as they make plans for attending college.
 To view requirements and download application forms, see Last Dollar Grants.

 Q: Can past graduates receive help?

-A: Graduates are eligible to apply for a Last Dollar Grant.
+A: Graduates from the class year of 1991 to current grads, are eligible to apply for a Last Dollar Grant.
 They also can receive program services like help completing the FAFSA or comparing awards.

 Q: What is the maximum amount of a Last Dollar Grant?